michaelgrn/michaelgrn.github.io/_pubs/IntRS18-Curation.md

 ---

 {: .citation}
 Nevena Dragovic, Ion Madrazo Azpiazu, and Maria Soledad Pera.
 2018. ["From Recommendation to Curation: When the system becomes your personal docent"](#).
-In <cite>Proceedings of the Joint Workshop on Interfaces and Human Decision Making for Recommender Systems (IntRS), co-located with ACM RecSys 2018</cite>.
+In <cite>Proceedings of the Joint Workshop on Interfaces and Human Decision Making for Recommender Systems (IntRS 2018), co-located with ACM RecSys 2018</cite>.

 ## Abstract